dlaf88/dlaf88.github.io/_posts/2019-08-12-TDD-chapter-3.md

 `rails db:migrate`

 Running `rspec` now causes a different error.
 The error is related to controller because Rails expects a project controller.
+When a user clicks on a link created by new_project_path, Rails sends the user to the new controller of the `Project` model.

 {% highlight ruby %}
   #inside the /app/controllers/projects_controller.rb
   class ProjectsController < ApplicationController
     def new
-      \@project = Project.new
+      @project = Project.new
     end
   end
 {% endhighlight %}

-`bundle exec rspec` now causes errors related to the filling of the form.
+`bundle exec rspec` now causes errors related to the filling of the form because Rails expects a related view template.